anurag1302/upper-triangular-matrix/README.md

 # upper-triangular-matrix
-### Console application demonstrating calculation of an upper triangular matrix
+### Console application demonstrating calculation of an upper triangular matrix.

 ```
 An Upper Triangular matrix is one which is calculated by replacing the non zero elements by zero,